achromalia/achromalia/README.md

 [![Github Follow](https://img.shields.io/github/followers/daxontop?style=social)](https://github.com/daxontop)

-## I'm a Programmer and a Gamer
+## I'm a Programmer and a Cybersecurity Veteran Researcher

-- I’m the Founder of ETERNAL org
+- I develop programs for cybersecurity researchers and people new to the whole coding concept
-- I'm currently learning python and golang
+- I'm currently interested in Javascript and Python development
-- I make programs for new hacking learners and researchers
+- I've Been in this field for almost a year now

 ### Connect with me: